Master of Human Resource Management

 Engage with challenge and implement future-focused organisational change

 Rapid change and disruption continue to change the face of the global economy.
-As an HR professional it’s essential that you’re equipped with the skills and knowledge to adapt people management practices, address sustainability issues, technology, and ethical questions alongside the human element of organisational success.
+As a HR professional, it’s essential that you’re equipped with the skills and knowledge to adapt people management practices, address sustainability issues, technology, and ethical questions alongside the human element of organisational success.

 The Master of Human Resource Management addresses the core functions of HR management and provides you with a forward-focused and evidence-based exploration of HR’s updated role in the new normal and future of work.